GaryCollinsAI-Sec/Cross-Platform-Security-Monitoring-Visibility-Lab/README.md

-# Cross-Platform Security Monitoring Lab (Wazuh SIEM)
+# Cross-Platform Security Monitoring Lab (Wazuh SIEM/XDR)

 ## 📌 Overview
 This project highlights the deployment of an enterprise-grade **SIEM/XDR** solution using **Wazuh**[cite: 1].
 The primary objective was to architect a "Single Pane of Glass" for centralized security monitoring across a hybrid lab environment[cite: 1].
 I successfully integrated **Windows 10** and **Ubuntu Linux** endpoints with a **Wazuh OVA Manager**, establishing a robust pipeline for real-time telemetry and log ingestion[cite: 1].